Xiaoyang-Song/In-DB-Machine-Learning/In-DB-ML.md

 ### Introduction

 From 4111 lectures, we learned that SQL's unique features could help us solve many problems simply.
-For example, extract data with the simple SELECT statement, do aggregation with functions like COUNT and AVG, solve graph problems like what we did in Project 2, and even solve recursive problems with WITH Queries, etc. One natural thing to think about is: can we use SQL to do even more things, like Machine learning?
+For example, extract data with the simple _SELECT_ statement and _WHERE_ clause, do simple math using aggregation functions like _COUNT()_ and _AVG()_, solve both elementary and complex graph problems like what we did in Project 2, and even solve complicated problems like Fibonacci sequences using recursive WITH Queries, etc. Witnessing how powerful SQL and DBMS can do, one natural thing to think about is: can we use SQL to do even more advanced tasks, like Machine Learning?

 The answer is YES!

 As we know, data is the most important ingredient in Machine Learning (ML).
 Traditionally, we train our ML models outside the database, which can be complex and expensive.
 However, with the idea of In-DB Machine Learning, we can train ML models inside the database.
 In general, ML models are processed as regular tables inside the database, and we can simply interact with ML models with SQL queries.

 #### Why using SQL to do ML (Pros):

 - DBMS has a very good property called Integrity Constraint (IC), which make the data clean.
 As Prof. Wu mentioned in the very first lecture, people spent about 80% of the time doing data cleaning.
 Doing ML directly in DB can mitigate this issue.
 - Instead of downloading and doing ML elsewhere, doing ML in DB is more efficient.
 - Can avoid moving data around.
 - Exploit advantages of query optimization procedure of DBMS.

 In this tutorial, we will introduce an open-source library for scalable in-database analytics and machine learning called [Apache MADlib](https://madlib.apache.org/index.html).
 It provides data-parallel implementations of mathematical, statistical, graph and machine learning methods for structured and unstructured data.
 Another trending in-database ML library/platform is [MindsDB](https://mindsdb.com/).
 Compared to MindsDB, MADlib has been around longer but only runs on PostgreSQL and Greenplum Database.
 MADlib employs its built-in functions to support in-db ML.
 MindsDB, by contrast, is more like an intelligence layer on top of the database.
 It is a cloud platform that can connect to any database and support a variety of ML frameworks.

 ### The Problem and Solution